pleumann/pasta80/README.md

 * The standard files `Input`, `Output`, `Kbd`, `Con` and `Lst` are not supported.
 * Overlays are not yet supported.
 * `Chain` and `Execute` are not supported.
-* Binary size is quite large compared to the original.
+* The additional instructions of the Z80N CPU inside the ZX Spectrum Next are not yet being leveraged.
 * No separate compilation.
 Everything is compiled from source, always.
+* Binary size is quite large compared to the original.

 The runtime library, being partially written in Pascal itself, gets quite large when compiled.
 I hope to bring this down again by reimplementing more of it in Z80 assembly (or improve the code generator, which, although it has a peephole optizer, is not generating super-efficient Z80 code).